Flame Trees: Background

 The phrase that appears in the chorus, "nothing else could set fire to this town", refers back to the Cold Chisel song "Merry Go Round".
 Walker said, "it's got this phrase in it 'I'm going to set fire to the town'.
 We played that every night as we went from clubs to stadiums and every town around the place.
 "Flame Trees" was a song that was written at the end of our career, pretty much as we were breaking up.
 It only appears in two songs, once at the beginning of our ascent and once when the band was in a death dive."

 The reference to flame trees instead of the jacarandas for which Grafton is famous, due to its annual Jacaranda Festival, is partly because of a TV miniseries, the BBC's The Flame Trees of Thika (1981), starring Hayley Mills, "an old flame of the lyricist's dreams".

 Elsewhere, Walker claimed the use was because one of his bandmates was "very sexually attracted to Hayley Mills".
 However, Grafton is well known for its many specimens of the Australian native rainforest tree Brachychiton acerifolius, commonly known as the Illawarra Flame Tree, which along with the more pervasive, introduced poincianas and the town's famous (also introduced) jacarandas, set its streets ablaze every spring.

-Bassist Phil Small played a fretless bass on the track whilst guitarist Ian Moss used a chorus effect on his electric guitar.
 Moss's then-girlfriend, Megan Williams, provides backing vocals.
 Prestwich had been replaced by Ray Arnott for the album Twentieth Century, but "Flame Trees" was one of three songs to feature Prestwich, based on a demo he had recorded before his departure.
 Prestwich was asked to come into the studio for the recording and made many of the production decisions, including flying Venetta Fields in for backing vocals.